gitbucket/gitbucket-news/_posts/2018-10-14-plugins-for-project-management.markdown

 ![Excel plugin]({{site.baseurl}}/images/plugins-for-project-management/excel-plugin.png)

-But this plugin is kind of joke.
-It made by a committer of GitBucket but it's still under development and not released yet.
-I tried to build this plugin from source code and use it yesterday, but it didn't work. :-P
+This plugin being developing by a committer of GitBucket and it's not released yet.
+So we can't use it at the moment, but really cool.
+I can't wait for the release of this plugin.

 Anyway, GitBucket has a lot of useful plugins in addition to the basic features.
 I hope you can find one which meets your requirement from them.